-Online voting for this year's slate of board nominees to the AJS Board is now open.
+Online voting for this year's slate of board nominees to the AJS Board of Directors is now open.

-You are being asked to vote on the slate for seven new Directors to replace the seven Directors (out of a total of 18) leaving the Board in December 2024.
-This slate was assembled by the AJS Nominations Committee from names submitted by the membership.
+You are being asked to vote on a slate for the five members of the executive committee and a slate for six new Directors to replace the six Directors (out of a total of eighteen directors) leaving the Board in December 2025.
+These slates were assembled by the AJS Nominating Committee from names submitted by the membership.

 The slate was assembled with an eye to ensuring the diversity of the AJS leadership according to such measures as rank, gender, institution, career/professional status, geographic location, and more.